 ‘Bluelight’ Emergency Services eTendering Site - Procurement Database which currently includes the name of contract, lead organisation, and the start and end date of the contract.
 This list is updated on a regular basis as and when contracts are awarded, extended or expire.

-- West Yorkshire Police receive approximately 1,000 requests a year.
+West Yorkshire Police receive approximately 1,000 requests a year.
 We may already have the answer to your question.
-Check our disclosure log which shows all requests we have disclosed since 29th May 2009.
+Check our disclosure log which shows all requests we have previously disclosed.

 Additional Freedom of Information Links